EKaroune/Open-Science-in-Phytolith-Research/Workshop on open science.md

 ***Coming soon - here you will soon find details of a workshop that is being run to introduce some of the aspects of open science for phytolith researchers, environmental archaeologists and palaeoecologists***

+Please check out a newly released chapter in *The Turing Way* about '[Getting started with Github'](https://the-turing-way.netlify.app/collaboration/github-novice.html).
+This has step by step instructions on how to get started with a new collaborative project.

-In the meantime, check out these resources that I find really helpful for learning more about open science:
+Also check out these resources that I find really helpful for learning more about open science:

 * [FOSTER training courses in open science](https://www.fosteropenscience.eu/) - free courses on all aspects of open science
 * [Open Science Talk podcast](https://site.uit.no/ub/) - this is about all aspects of open science.